Chase Freedom Unlimited® review

 The ease of racking up rewards with CardName is perhaps its most appealing feature, but it’s far from the only reason the CardName card could be a welcome addition to your wallet.
 Cash-back credit cards certainly aren’t a new idea, but there are some aspects of CardName that make us sit up and take notice.

-And then there are the redemption options, which are a nice benefit in and of themselves.
+The redemption options are also a nice benefit in and of themselves.

 One hundred points equals $1, so even taking the lowest earning rate of 1.5 points earned per $1 spent, you’ll accumulate 100 points after you spend $67.
 Obviously, that gets even better if you’re spending on restaurants at three points per $1 or on travel through Chase Travel at five points per $1.
 Many cash-back reward cards restrict when you can cash in your points – as in, you need to accumulate enough points to redeem them in $25 increments or something similar.
 With CardName, there are no thresholds to meet in order to redeem your points for cash.
 Those redeemed points can equal cash deposited directly into an eligible checking or savings account or, since they are points through Chase Travel, they can be used to purchase travel, gift cards, products or services or they can be combined with Chase Travel points you earn using other cards on the system, possibly making them worth even more.

-That's why, while we like CardName on its own, it's even better if you pair it with CardName and/or CardNamediscontinued.
+That’s why, while we like CardName on its own, it’s even better if you pair it with another Chase Ultimate Rewards card such as CardName and/or CardNamediscontinued.
 Here’s why:

 • Of these three cards, only the CardName charges an annual fee, so if you’re going to carry that card anyway, you won’t be losing any money to add the other two to your wallet and points-earning strategy.